Lee Mingledorff Jr.: Background

 He was born in the Savannah area and made a career in the shipyard industry.
 He was married to Huldah Cail.

 Political career

 City politics

 Mingledorff ran for Mayor of Savannah and defeated Conservative Democratic candidate Charles Musante in 1954.
-He took office in early 1955 and became the first Savannah mayor to serve under the council-manager form of municipal government.
+He took office on January 24, 1955 and became the first Savannah mayor to serve under the council-manager form of municipal government.
 The number of aldermen was reduced from twelve to six under the new city charter.

-He was re-elected for a two-year term in 1956 and for a four-year term in 1958.
+He was re-elected for a two-year term in 1956 with his second term beginning January 21, 1957 and for a four-year term in 1958.

 The Mingledorff administration is credited with a number of accomplishments, including: